a1test/ytBatchCutter/README.md

 Compiled on Delphi 10.1.
 Uses Jedi Code Library.

-For more info read usage.txt
+For more info read usage.txt.